manyducksco/borf/packages/client/README.md

   );
 });

-// The view route displays the count but doesn't let the user change it. app.route("/counter/view", function (ctx) {
+// The window route displays the count but doesn't let the user change it. app.route("/counter/window", function (ctx) {
   const { $current } = ctx.global("counter");

   return <h1>The Count is Now {$current}</h1>;